Direct Purchasing of Green Power

 - Solar Thermal: Solar thermal is an on-site renewable energy strategy, best suited for buildings with significant year-round demand for hot water, such as residence halls or multi-unit housing.
 Solar thermal systems use the heat of the sun to pre-heat water for showers, dishwashers, and laundry, as well as any consistent building heating loads.

 - Wind Turbines: Thanks to the continued innovation of new technologies, wind power has become a viable energy source.
 Today, large commercial wind sites are common, but there are also applications for smaller wind turbines at residential, industrial, agricultural, and educational sites.
-Small wind energy systems allow farmers, individual landowners, and business people to take control of their carbon footprint and preserve their land for the benefit of the whole community.
+Small wind energy systems allow farmers, individual landowners, and business people to support clean energy and preserve their land for the benefit of the whole community.

-There are other options for incorporating renewable energy into your operations, such as Power Purchase Agreements and leases.
+There are other options for developing on-site projects, such as Power Purchase Agreements and leases.
 For more information, visit the following renewable energy resources:

 Renewable Energy Projects in the Press